MariaGKimani/Qr_code_generator/README.md

 2. Follow the prompts to enter the text or link for which you want to generate a QR code.

 3. After running the program, you will find the generated QR code as an SVG file named qr_code.svg in the current working directory.

+# NOTE:
+After importing the pyqrcode module, the code prompts the user to enter the text or link for which they want to generate the QR code.
+The input is stored in the data variable.

+The pyqrcode.create() function is then used to create a QR code object based on the provided data.

+The .svg() method of the QR code object is used to save the QR code as an SVG (Scalable Vector Graphics) file.
+The method takes two arguments: the file name to save the QR code as (qr_code.svg in this case), and the scale parameter which determines the size of the QR code in the SVG file (in this case, a scale of 8 is used).

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.